-The army Bill-William Tecumseh Sherman.-Buffalo Express.
+The army Bill-William Tecumseh Sherman. - Buffalo Express.

-Eight hundred thousand base balls are ade in this country each year.
-Two chunks of lead, weighing half a on, have been mined at Washington, coming from there.
-According to the French newspapers there is general distress in the provincial manufacturing districts.
-What is the difference between an old dame at the spinning-wheel and a young urchin chewing tobacco?
-One sits and spins and the other spits and sins.
+Eight hundred thousand base balls are nade in this country each year.

+Two chunks of lead, weighing half a ton, have been mined at Washington,

 Henry Clay's voice was called a band of music; Webster's a trumpet; Chan-ning's a harp.